List of EastEnders characters introduced in 2018: Mariam Ahmed

-Callum "Halfway" Highway
+Callum Highway

 Callum "Halfway" Highway, played by Tony Clay, first appears in the episode broadcast on 1 January 2018.
-Halfway is introduced as a friend of the Carter family and a love interest for Whitney Carter (Shona McGarty).
+Callum is introduced as a friend of the Carter family and a love interest for Whitney Carter (Shona McGarty).
 The character's introduction was not publicised beforehand.
 Halfway is a comedic character who is jovial, dopey and "happy-go-lucky".
-Halfway's initial stint on the show focuses on his relationship with the Carter family and establishing a relationship with Whitney.
-The actor was only contracted for two months and Halfway departs in the episode first broadcast in the United Kingdom on 16 February 2018.
-Afterwards, Clay was invited back to reprise his role and Halfway returns two months later after serving in the Army.
-His experience in the Army and his relationship with Whitney are explored upon his return.
-Producers introduced Halfway's brother, Stuart Highway (Ricky Champ), following his return.
-Halfway and Stuart's relationship is portrayed as dark and Clay thought Stuart's introduction added another dimension to his character.
+Callum's initial stint on the show focuses on his relationship with the Carter family and establishing a relationship with Whitney.
+The actor was only contracted for two months and Callum departs in the episode first broadcast on 16 February 2018.
+Afterwards, Clay was invited back to reprise his role and Callum returns two months later after serving in the army.
+His experience in the army and his relationship with Whitney are explored upon his return.
+Producers introduced Callum's brother, Stuart Highway (Ricky Champ), following his return.
+Callum and Stuart's relationship is portrayed as dark and Clay thought Stuart's introduction added another dimension to his character.